Mental Performance Coaching vs. Sport Psychology for Golfers

 Unlike licensed clinical professions, mental performance coaching has no universal licensing requirement.
 The field ranges from highly trained practitioners to people offering mindset coaching after a weekend certification course.
 That range is wide, and it is not always visible from the outside.

 When evaluating any mental performance practitioner, the credential is worth asking about.
-So is the clinical depth behind it — because the CMPC alone, while meaningful, tells you about applied sport psychology competency but not about the clinical foundation underneath it.
+So is the clinical depth behind it — because the CMPC alone, while meaningful, tells you about applied sport psychology competency but not about the foundation underneath it.

 What This Practice Offers